the-turing-way/the-turing-way/book/content/rdm/rdm.md

 <a name="Why-useful"></a>
 ## How this will help you/ why this is useful
 To be able to share data that is understandable and re-usable by third parties, research data needs to be managed properly.
-The FAIR Principles provide guidance on how to make data discoverable and reusable.
+The FAIR principles provide guidance on how to make data discoverable and reusable.
 FAIR data is a key component of reproducing an analysis.
 However, FAIR data is not a synonym for open data or quality data.
 This chapter lays out good data management practice to allow you to plan your data management activities at the start of your reproducible research project.